joshuapsteele/joshuapsteele.github.io/content/blog/2018-08-09-eva-joy-steele-a-birth-story.md

 ## Removed Cook Catheter (8:00pm, Thursday)

-<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">https://twitter.com/joshuapsteele/status/1020115308634361857 </figure>There’s something about <g class="gr_ gr_54 gr-alert gr_spell gr_inline_cards gr_run_anim ContextualSpelling multiReplace" data-gr-id="54" id="54">12 hour</g> rounds of things during induction/labor.
+<figure class="wp-block-embed-twitter wp-block-embed is-type-rich is-provider-twitter">https://twitter.com/joshuapsteele/status/1020115308634361857 </figure>

+There’s something about 12 hour rounds of things during induction/labor.
 So, at 8:00pm or so, they took out the Cook catheter.

 After a pretty intense afternoon, Rachel was dilated to (\*drumroll\*) … 3cm!